-This guide will show you the Best way to Get Rid of Weeds in your Yard.
-So, If you’re looking for some simple DIY steps to kill weeds and get your lawn looking great again – you’ve come to the right place.
+This guide will show you the best way to Get Rid of Weeds in your Yard, so If you’re looking for simple DIY steps to Kill Weeds (not grass) and get your lawn looking great again, you’ve come to the right place.

-In today’s post, we’ll share seven “Do-it-Yourself” steps to kill your weeds without killing your grass in the process!
+In today’s post, we’ll share seven “Do-it-Yourself” steps to kill your weeds without killing your grass!

 If you’re like most of us, we love the look of a well-groomed lawn – and few things can damage that lush grass quicker than invasive weeds.

-Remember To Kill The “Weeds” – And Not The Grass!
+Remember To Kill The “Weeds,” Not the Grass

 The first and most crucial part of removing weeds in lawn areas is ensuring you know how to kill weeds and not grass.